How to Invest in Georgian Real Estate with a $200,000 Budget

 Batumi’s commercial real estate market with a $200,000 budget concentrates in four distinct zones, each offering different risk-return profiles based on foot traffic, seasonality, and tenant mix.

-Old Boulevard waterfront zone ($4,000-$5,500/sqm): This area delivers the highest foot traffic from May to October, ideal for hospitality and retail.
-Your $200,000 secures 35-50 sqm of ground-floor commercial space suitable for cafés, currency exchange offices, or boutique shops.
-Gross yields reach 10-13% during peak season but drop to 4-6% in winter months unless you secure year-round tenants like financial services—businesses such as Werty operate licensed exchange services in high-traffic areas where tourists and expats need currency conversion.
+Old Boulevard waterfront zone ($4,000–$5,500/sqm): This area delivers the highest foot traffic from May to October, ideal for hospitality and retail.
+Your $200,000 secures 35–50 sqm of ground-floor commercial space suitable for cafés, currency exchange offices, or boutique shops.
+Gross yields reach 10–13% during peak season but drop to 4–6% in winter months.
+This stabilizes only if you secure year-round tenants such as financial services.
+Businesses like Werty operate licensed exchange services in high-traffic areas where tourists and expats need currency conversion.

 Batumi Mall periphery and Angisa district ($2,500–$3,500/sqm): Emerging commercial corridors near Batumi Mall and along Angisa Street offer 60–80 sqm spaces within your budget.
 These locations attract service businesses (beauty salons, fitness studios, co-working spaces) serving local residents rather than tourists, providing 8–10% yields with less seasonal volatility.
 Rental contracts typically run 2–3 years with annual indexation clauses.